-For first-timers, ‘conquering’ Chatuchak may seem like an impossible task, but worry not.
+For first-timers, ‘conquering’ Chatuchak may seem like an impossible task.
+But worry not.
 There is a system to help you navigate your way through Chatuchak.
-Inside, one main walkway encircles the entire market, and it branches off into a series of numbered alleyways called Soi 1, Soi 2, Soi 3, and so on.
+Inside, there’s a main walkway that encircles the entire market, and it branches off into a series of numbered alleyways called Soi 1, Soi 2, Soi 3, and so on.

 Another way to find your way around Chatuchak is to find points of reference as you go along.
-The BTS and MRT stations as well as banks and numbered entrance gates are good points of references, as you will come across them as you turn corners.
+The BTS and MRT stations, as well as banks and numbered entrance gates, are good points of references, as you’ll come across them as you turn corners.
 Then again, use the map to locate these references to find your correct orientation.

 If you can dream it up, Chatuchak probably has it.
-Here, you will be amazed at the sheer variety of merchandise, whether a Moroccan lamp, an antique wooden chest, a pair of vintage Levi’s jeans, or, on the exotic side, a python.
+Here, you'll be amazed at the sheer variety of merchandise, whether it's a Moroccan lamp, an antique wooden chest, a pair of vintage Levi’s jeans, or, on the exotic side, a python.

 Although it’s impossible to name all, the selection of goods being offered at Chatuchak can be roughly divided into 11 categories: